mdx-workshop/mdx-submissions21/paper.md

 To more lighten the number of parameters, we change the LightSAFT blocks in the encoder to TFC-TDF blocks.
 The TFC-TDF block has fewer parameters than the LightSAFT block because it does not have to generate $|S_L|$ latent source, and the convolution filter has only a few parameters.
-Even though the advanced network which contains TFC-TDF blocks have fewer parameters, they show the bettor performance in the MDX challenge.
+Even though the advanced LightSAFT-net (LightSAFT+) which contains TFC-TDF blocks have fewer parameters, they show the bettor performance in the MDX challenge.

 # Experiments